gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 philosophical.
 At least now she could actually go and look at some books.

-His father had first taken him to Booksellers' Cross on his eighth naming day.
+Her father had first taken him to Booksellers' Cross on her eighth naming day.
 The booksellers had rolled their eyes at one another, all thinking, "Here's another one," as they remembered themselves at her age.